Remember when battlefield photos revealed Russian troops were using a Chinese-made armored vehicle?

 Here’s what we know

-New images reportedly show Russian troops are using a Chinese-made armored vehicle in Ukraine according to a report from the Ukrainian military website Militarnyi.
+Images posted on social media in September 2024 reportedly showed Russian troops using a Chinese-made ZFB-05 Xinxing armored vehicle in Ukraine according to the Ukrainian military website Militarnyi.

 The ZFB-05 Xinxing

-Images published by the Telegram channel Vodograi originally posted on the social medal network by the channel ‘Ugolok Sitha’ (Corner of the Sith) show Russian soldiers in front of a ZFB-05 Xinxing armored vehicle allegedly being used in the Russian invasion of Ukraine.
+The photos were published by the Telegram channel Vodograi and originally posted on the social medal network by a channel called ‘Ugolok Sitha’ (Corner of the Sith).
+The images showed Russian soldiers standing in front of the Chinese armored vehicle.

 Photo Credit: Telegram @Ugolok_Sitha